bgruber/lazytest-listen/README.md

 -----

 This only works with lazytest tests.
 Also, I would not try this with headphones on.

-    (require '(com.iheardata.lazytest-listen [volume :as llv]))

-    ;; start it up
-    (def listen-agent (llv/listen-spec "path/to/src"))

-    ;; you should hear a short tone to indicate that things have ;; started, followed by silence if all of your tests pass.
-Whenever you ;; have failing tests, you will hear an annoying whine.

-    ;; stop it
-    (send listen-agent llv/stop)`
+The interface is the same as that for lazytest.watch.
+At a REPL:

+    (use 'lazytest-listen.volume)
+    (start ["path/to/src"])

+Stop it by hitting CTRL-C.

-For the harmonic display, just use the `com.iheardata.lazytest-listen.harmony` namespace instead of `volume`.
+For the harmonic display, just use the `lazytest-listen.harmony` namespace instead of `lazytest-listen.volume`.

 Notes
 -----